jeppan875/accountable/Readme.md

 The navigation tree is defined in RootNavigator.tsx import screens from the `screen` folder

+## Theme

+General styling theme is defined in theme.ts

 ## Test error

 Uncomment on line 21 and 22 n action.ts